rsdoiel/antenna/planet.md

 ---

-## Brennan appointed as new Dublin manager
+## Brennan appointed new Dublin football manager

 date: 2025-08-08, from: RTÉ News